eQTLGen/ConvertVcf2Hdf5/README.md

 ### Contacts

-For this Nextflow pipeline: urmo.vosa@gmail.com
+For this Nextflow pipeline: urmo.vosa at gmail.com

 For the method of HASE, find contacts from [original HASE repo](https://github.com/roshchupkin/hase)